 The Act of the Executive Committee of the Bank of Greece No. 118/19.05.2017 (which replaced the Acts of the Executive Committee No. 95/27.05.2016 and No. 82/08.03.2016) sets out in detail the rules on the establishment and operation of companies acquiring and/or managing receivables from loans and credits under the Receivables Law.
+Certain loan categories have been temporarily excluded from the scope of the permitted sale and transfer until 31 December 2017; in particular such exclusion includes loan agreements with mortgage or prenotation of mortgage on first residence of an objective value of up to €140,000.

 The aforesaid Act lays down in detail the procedure for the granting of licence to these companies, the prudential supervision requirements, as well as the main principles for the organisation and corporate governance of the aforementioned entities, including the data and report to be submitted to the Bank of Greece on a periodical basis, the fees to be paid to the Bank of Greece, as well as the liabilities of credit institutions which assign the management or transfer receivables under the Receivables Law.